NAllred91/DatabaseSemesterProject/README.md

 =======================

 This is the project for Fall Semester COSC 457.

-The website is hosted at :

-            nick.dlogicd.com
-                  -OR-
-            www.dlogicd.com:6591

 This site is served by a Node.js server and has a MySQL database.